Map-A-Droid/MAD-ATV/README_nfs-injector-MagiskModule.md

 https://forum.xda-developers.com/apps/magisk/module-nfs-injectorv1-t3857231

-To install:
-Load up Magisk Manager.
+To install via Magisk Manager:
 Open up the side options in the top left corner of the app and choose Downloads.
 Find the module NFS-Injector and choose install, wait for it to flash and then choose Reboot.

+To manually install the module:
+Visit the above XDA thread and download the zip and flash from either recovery or by installing the zip through Magisk Manager.

 Congratulations on a slightly more reliable device!